Normal stress anisotropy and marginal stability in athermal elastic networks: Numerical models

 Mikado networks are constructed by placing straight segments of length L with random positions and orientations into a 2D periodic box of side length $W$, adding crosslinks at the intersections between segments \cite{Wilhelm2003, Head2003}.
-Fibers are deposited randomly until the average crosslink density $L/l_c$ reaches the desired value.
+Fibers are deposited randomly until the desired average crosslink density $L/l_c$ is reached, where $l_c$ is the average bond length.
 Even in the infinite crosslink density limit, Mikado networks yield $z < 4$.
 We generate networks with $W = 10L$ and $L/l_c\approx12$, yielding an initial connectivity of $z \approx 3.6$ prior to dilution.

 We prepare 2D packing-derived (PD) networks by first randomly placing $N = W^2$ radially bidisperse disks with harmonic repulsive interactions within a periodic square unit cell of side length $W$, where half of the disks are assigned a radius $r = r_0$ and half $r = \phi r_0$, with $\phi = 1.4$ chosen to avoid long-range order \cite{Koeze2016}.
 We incrementally increase $r_0$ from $0$ until the system jams, exhibiting a finite bulk modulus.
 From this disordered packing, we generate a contact network by connecting the centers of the overlapping disks (excluding rattlers) with springs at their rest lengths \cite{VanHecke2010, Ohern2003, Dagois-Bohy2012}.
 The same procedure is followed in 3D, using $N = W^3$ radially bidisperse harmonic repulsive spheres, also with $\phi = 1.4$, in a periodic cubic unit cell of side length $W$.
 With sufficiently large systems, this procedure generates contact networks with $z \approx 2d$, where $d$ is the dimensionality.
 Unless otherwise stated, we study 2D packing-derived networks with $W = 100$ ($N = 10000$ nodes) and 3D packing-derived networks with $W = 20$ ($N = 8000$ nodes).